VS Code “Test result not found for:” When Running Tests for a Python Project [SOLVED]

 In order to have two separate VSCode windows open that point to the same workspace, press CTRL+Shift+P and then search for Duplicate As Workspace in New Window.
 This will open a new window that is associated with the current workspace.

 The thing to keep in mind is that it just DUPLICATED the existing workspace in a new window.
 Notice that at the top of the EXPLORER it will say UNTITLED (WORKSPACE).
-You can now work with two windows → Continue reading “Running Multiple VSCode Windows from the Same Workspace”
+You can now work with two windows editing your code, but when you quit out of VSCode close the duplicate workspace first.
+It will ask you to save the workspace.
+You can tell it to close without saving.

 Configuring a Bitbucket Pipeline for a Golang Project with Privately Hosted Dependencies